Become an Election Judge

 - Be able to assist in lifting 30 lbs

-- Have their own transportation for all days worked as well as any training they attend
+- Have your own transportation for all days worked as well as any trainings

 - Be a candidate, a campaign manager for a candidate, or a treasurer for a candidate or political committee